vedant-khandelwal/falkonry-csharp-client/README.md

 ## Features

     * Create Datastream for narrow/historian style data from a single entity
+	* Create Batch Datastream for narrow/historian style data from a single entity
 	* Create Datastream for narrow/historian style data from a multiple entities
 	* Create Datastream for wide style data from a single entity
 	* Create Datastream for wide style data from a multiple entities